Jello Biafra: Personal life

 Biafra married Theresa Soder, a.k.a.
 Ninotchka, lead singer of San Francisco-area punk band the Situations on October 31, 1981.
 The wedding was conducted by Flipper vocalist/bassist Bruce Loose, who became a Universal Life Church minister specifically to conduct the ceremony, which took place in a graveyard.
 The wedding reception, which members of Flipper, Black Flag, and D.O.A. attended, was held at director Joe Rees' Target Video studios.
 The marriage ended in divorce.

 Biafra identifies as agnostic.
 He has a Jewish great-grandparent but was unaware of this until he was in his mid-40s.
 Due to his secular upbringing and lack of knowledge of his distant Jewish ancestry until adulthood, he does not consider himself Jewish.

+On March 7, 2026, Biafra suffered a hemorrhagic stroke caused by hypertension and was hospitalized; while continuing rehabilitation for weakness on his left side, he returned to the stage on June 27 at TentacleFest at San Francisco's Great American Music Hall, where he performed with Wheelchair Sports Camp and served as master of ceremonies.

 He lives in San Francisco, California.

 Selected discography

 For a more complete list, see the Jello Biafra discography.